Pulse Rate Chart

 • Apical artery (in the chest, above the heart)

-Step 3: Determine pulse (heart) rate
+Step 3: Determine heart rate (pulse)

 Count how many pulses you feel in a timed minute, or count how many pulses you feel in 30 seconds, and multiply this value by two.
 This will give you the heart rate in beats per minute (bpm).

-Step 4: Interpret the pulse rate chart
+Step 4: Interpret the chart

-Using the pulse rate chart, compare the measured rate with the resting heart rate table.
+Using the Pulse Rate Chart, compare the measured rate with the resting heart rate table.
 This will show whether the individual's resting heart rate is within the normal age range.

 When would you use this chart?

-Routine health checks
+Routine health checks for normal resting heart rate

 Monitoring medication progress